Barrel Series – Crow’s Celebrated Tonic Bitters

 CROW’S CELEBRATED TONIC BITTERS

-Saving the best for last is the Crow’s Celebrated Stomach Bitters.
-Only one known example residing in the great figural collection of Bob Ferraro in Boulder City, Nevada.
+Apple-Touch-IconASaving the best for last is the Crow’s Celebrated Stomach Bitters.
+Only one known example is residing in the great figural collection of Bob Ferraro in Boulder City, Nevada.
 I was fortunate enough to see this beauty a few years back.
 The is no other barrel with this exact mold though the top half is similar to the large Roback’s Stomach Bitters.
 I can not find any information on this rarity and welcome any news.
 Bob’s example came from an old Indiana collection.
 We can only hope one shows up in a Thrift Shop.
 Read: Barrel Series – W. Wolf found at Thrift Shop for $1.00

 The only known example of the CROW’S CELEBRATED STOMACH BITTERS – Ferraro Collection